iFR-ACSO/TAC25-Inf-MPC/README.md

 After installing all the above needed software:

-1. Open Matlab and add navigate to the main folder.
-You should see three folder, one with the initialized submodule
+1. Open Matlab and navigate to the main folder.
+You should see three folder, one with the initialized submodule (or Copy)
-2. Add the CaΣoS folder to the MATLAB path.
+2. Add the CaΣoS main folder to the MATLAB path.
-3. You can either re-run everything (see below) or if you just want to reproduce the data, you might need to copy paste some large .mat filder from the DARUS repository  https://doi.org/10.18419/DARUS-5297 (see the ReadME.txt in DARUS)
+3. You can either re-run everything (see below) or if you just want to reproduce the data (i.e., plots and tables), you might need to copy paste some large `.mat` files from the [DARUS repository](https://doi.org/10.18419/DARUS-5297).

 ## Running Examples and Reproducing Results